Signal

 Recurring claims

-• Fast16 malware predates Stuxnet by about five years and targeted Iran's nuclear program.
+• Fast16 malware predates Stuxnet by about five years and targets engineering simulation software to cause sabotage.

 How sources frame it